WHAT WE DO

 WHAT WE DON’T DO

-The aim of the charity is simply to feed as many of the 14 million people who live in poverty in the UK as possible with something that is protein rich, delicious and nutritious.
+The aim of the charity is simply to feed as many of the 8.4 million people in food poverty in the UK as possible with something that is protein rich, delicious and nutritious.

 WE DO NOT